advanced-computer-lab-2023/55-Es3af-Clinic/README.md

 A virtual clinic that simplifies the patient-doctor interaction is introduced in 55Es3af.
 This program makes it easier for patients to find and book medical appointments, which streamlines interactions in the healthcare system.
 Choosing between in-person or virtual consultations, the platform guarantees a smooth and safe communication path.
 Features like medication reminders, easy access to whole medical histories, and effective follow-up protocols are helpful to patients.
 A highly sophisticated and user-friendly solution, 55Es3af is intended to optimise the way healthcare is accessible and provided while also improving the entire patient journey.

-Build Status: (5 MARKS)
+Build Status:

-UI Status:** The user interface (UI) is currently under development and may not reflect the final design or functionality.
-Expect ongoing updates and improvements.
+UI Status:* The user interface (UI) is currently under development and may not reflect the final design or functionality.
+Expect ongoing updates and improvements.*